About Beach Floyd

 Keyboards, Vocals, emails

 John takes a dazzling array of buttons, knobs, and levers and makes really cool sounds with them, and even sings at the same time.
-He is generally regarded as the band's Voice of Reason, despite his Deep Creek address.
-His mastery of the Hammond Organ is matched only by his skill with cable management.
+Also an expert at cable management.
 Ancient Egyptians would have mummified him in specially prepared strips of Velcro.

 "It's Vince" DiRosa

 This guy makes noise by banging on things.
 A cyborg, he was sent back in time to eliminate the parents of a future resistance leader, but an accidental high wattage burst of Elvis Presley from a nearby radio station scrambled his programming, leading him to take up drums instead.
+His name is even a clever anagram for the Swahili word for "LOUD".
 Hide your cymbals.

 Dave was originally hired to take some band photos, but got lost on the way home from Pungo and ever since has refused to leave.
-His formative years were split between the streets of Chicago and the trailer parks of rural North Carolina, which all contributed to his warped personality, peculiar sense of humour, and unexplained bioluminescence in completely darkened rooms.
+His formative years were split between the streets of Chicago and the trailer parks of rural North Carolina, which contributed to his odd sense of humour and unexplained bioluminescence in completely darkened rooms.
+His singularly warped personality is said to be a unique combination of Back to the Future's Doc Brown, Kevin Smith's Silent Bob, and Doctor Who's late 1970's Fourth Doctor.